Agriculture in New Zealand: Sheep farming

 There were 26.82 million sheep in New Zealand as of June 2019.
+By 2025 it had decreased to 23.6 million sheep.
+This works out to 4.5 sheep for each person in New Zealand.
+This is a very large decrease from 1982, when there were 22 sheep per capita.
 The sheep population peaked at 70.3 million sheep in 1982 and has steadily declined ever since.

 In the 12 months to December 2020, 19.11 million lambs and 3.77 million adult sheep were processed, producing 362,250 tonnes of lamb and 97,300 tonnes of hogget and mutton.
 164,000 tonnes of clean wool was produced in 2006–7.
 Around 95% of sheep meat and 90% of wool production is exported, with the rest consumed domestically.
 In 2019, domestic consumption of lamb and mutton was 3.6 kg per capita.

 Beef farming

 There were 3.89 million beef cattle in New Zealand as of June 2019.

 In the 12 months to December 2020, 1.59 million adult beef cattle and 1.15 million adult dairy cattle were processed, producing 698,380 tonnes of beef.
 In addition, 1.86 million calves and vealers were processed, producing 30,150 tonnes of veal.
 Around 80% of beef and veal is exported, with the remaining 20% consumed domestically.
 In 2019, domestic consumption of beef and veal was 11.6 kg per capita.
+There are 7 million hectares of grassland available.

 Pig farming

 In the first half of the 20th century, pigs were often farmed alongside dairy cattle.
 Most dairy processors collected cream only, so dairy farmers separated the whole milk into cream and skim milk and fed the pigs the skim milk.
 In the 1950s and 60s, improved technology saw dairy processors switch to collecting whole milk.
 Pig farming subsequently became specialised and the majority of farms moved to grain-producing areas such as Canterbury.

-There were 255,900 pigs in New Zealand in June 2019.
+There were 255,900 pigs in New Zealand in June 2019.The amount had risen to approximately 620,000 by 2022.
 Canterbury is by far the largest pig-farming region with 161,600 pigs, 63.1% of the national population.

 Pigs are usually kept indoors, either in gestation crates, farrowing crates, fattening pens, or group housing.
+55% of the commercial herd is raised indoors.
+42% of the commercial herd are raised free farm.
+3% of the commercial herd is raised free range.

 In the 12 months to December 2020, 636,700 pigs were processed, producing 44,950 tonnes of meat.
 In 2019, domestic consumption of pork, ham and bacon was 18.9 kg per capita.
 Domestic production only meets around 45% of demand, with imported pork, ham and bacon, mainly from the European Union, North America and Australia, supplementing domestic supply.
 A small amount of meat is exported to supply nearby Pacific Island nations.